OpenEvalProject/evals/manuscripts/elife-77405/v1/manuscript.md

 In patients with ARDS, biomarkers have multiple actions across cell types affected at different stages of disease.
 Biomarker activity also varies according to the tissue type samples.
 Peripheral blood, tracheal aspirates, BAL fluid, lung biopsy, and autopsy samples have been used to discover biomarkers of ARDS; however, evaluation of abnormal biomarker levels should be interpreted in the context of cell types and disease stage.
 To this end, recent developments in maturation of single-cell profiling techniques such as scRNA-seq will be an important for further refinement of ARDS biomarkers.

-## Cell type-specific expression of ARDS candidate genes in COVID-19
+### Cell type-specific expression of ARDS candidate genes in COVID-19

 To demonstrate the utility of scRNA-seq and similar approaches, we use a dataset generated from adults with lethal ARDS secondary to COVID-19 (Melms et al., 2021).
 This dataset was composed of single-nucleus RNA sequencing of about 116,000 nuclei from lung autopsy samples that were highly inflamed with activated macrophages (Figure 3A).
 A total of 53 candidate genes were queried in the Single Cell portal at Broad Institute (available at https://singlecell.broadinstitute.org/single_cell/study/SCP1219/columbia-university-nyp-covid-19-lung-atlas, last accessed August 8, 2021) and scaled mean expression levels are shown for 41 detailed cell types defined by the original study.
 In Figure 3B, the same genes were highlighted in peripheral blood mononuclear cells (PBMCs) collected from healthy adults (Ding et al., 2020).
 The CARMIL1 gene was highly expressed in diverse lung cells from severe COVID-19 patients; however, it was not expressed in PBMCs from healthy adults.
 The EPAS1 gene (also known as HIF2A) was highly expressed in endothelial cells as well as AT1 and AT2 cells.
 The FER gene encodes a tyrosine kinase that is involved in the regulation of actin cytoskeleton.
 The expression of FER was observed in multiple cell types including AT1, AT2, alveolar macrophages, and mast cells in ARDS lung while peripheral immune cells are not actively express this gene.
 IL1R1—implicated in NET formation—was expressed in endothelial cells, epithelial cells, and fibroblasts.
 The highest expression of VEGFA was found in AT1 cells and vWF expression was high across endothelial and epithelial cells.
 Many candidate genes for ARDS were highly expressed in lung cells while few genes such as MAP3K1 and NAMPT were also expressed in PBMC suggesting PBMC as a potential source of biomarker discovery (García-Laorden et al., 2017).

 ![Figure 3.](https://cdn.elifesciences.org/articles/77405/elife-77405-fig3-v1.jpg)

 **Figure 3.:** Relative expression levels of ARDS candidate genes are shown across cell types from lung autopsy sample from ARDS caused by COVID-19 (A) and peripheral blood mononuclear cells a generally heathy individual (B).
 Expression levels are scaled to show relative levels across all cell types from 0 (blue) to 1 (red).
 The size of circle is proportional to the cells expressing a gene for each cell type (from 0% to 75%).
 AT1 and AT2: alveolar type I and II cells; FB: fibroblasts; ECM-high: high expression of extracellular matrix components (i.e., COL6A3, COL1A2, and COL3A1); MDM: monocyte-derived macrophages.
-Source data for this figure are provided in a table, Figure 3—source data 1.Figure 3—source data 1.Figure 3.
+Source data for this figure are provided in a table, Figure 3—source data 1.

 Recent studies using autopsy samples from adults with ARDS in the setting of COVID-19 infection uncovered key pathobiological changes in lung tissue.
 Lung tissue samples were found to be infiltrated with aberrantly activated monocyte-derived macrophages and alveolar macrophages that produced high levels of interleukin (IL)-1β and IL-6 (Xu et al., 2020; Jiang et al., 2020).
 Moreover, failure to transition from AT1 to AT2 cells impaired lung regeneration and repair (Melms et al., 2021).
 These discoveries have added important information to our understanding of ARDS pathobiology and could pave the way for the development of targeted therapies.

-## Conclusion
+### Conclusion

 Prior studies have provided insight into the pathobiological pathways that determine whether ARDS develops in patients with risk factors and what clinical outcomes are experienced by adults and children with ARDS (Figure 4).
 Ability to define ARDS endotypes based on clinical and genomic markers may indicate heterogeneity in underlying pathobiology.
 However, prior literature is characterized by several limitations.
 First, much of the existing literature is based on relatively small cohorts, heterogeneous samples, and measurements confined to one or several timepoints during disease development.
 Adults are better represented than children in the current ARDS literature.
 Second, many studies were designed to test hypotheses based on prior knowledge, and therefore investigation of disease mechanism are not unbiased and could have missed alternative conclusions.
 Third, most studies evaluated peripheral blood with a few more recent investigations of lower airway cells and BAL fluid.
 However, not all genomic changes are reflected in circulating proteins and circulating protein changes, if present, may not reflect changes at the tissue level.
 Evaluation of lung tissue from autopsy specimens, while offering the most specificity investigations using scRNA-seq, is not always practical in PARDS, owing to its relatively low mortality rate.
 Lung biopsy of children with PARDS may confer unacceptable morbidity, so tracheal aspirate or BAL specimens may be most practical.
 PBMCs have been subjected to scRNA-seq in several adult ARDS studies that demonstrated feasibility; however, differences between the blood and lung compartments deserve further study.
 A logical next step to address some of these issues is scRNA-seq evaluation of tracheal aspirate samples as well as peripheral blood from a well-characterized cohort of children with PARDS, who can be longitudinally sampled and followed.
 As technological advances continue, new methods should continue to be applied in order to elucidate the pathobiology of PARDS as it develops and resolves so that disease-targeted therapies can be developed.